bosborne/pyTMHMM/README.md

 - the downloadable binaries are Linux-only
 - the downloadable binaries may not be redistributed, so it's not possible to put them in a Docker image or a VM for other people to use
-- the need to predict transmembrane helices on a large dataset, which rules out the Web service
+- the need to predict transmembrane helices in a scripted, automated way

 This Python implementation includes a parser for the undocumented file format used to describe the model and a fast Cython implementation of the